 And think, we haven’t even gotten to sushi yet!
-No Kona Cafe review would be complete without dessert.
-In my case, dessert means sushi.
-Nearly every meal we get at Kona comes with a side of sushi.
+Nearly every time we dine at Kona Cafe, our meal includes sushi.

-Let’s face it, when I go to Kona, it’s usually because I’m craving sushi.
-The restaurant is known for this special cuisine.
+Let’s face it.
+When I go to Kona, it’s usually because I’m craving sushi.
+The restaurant is known for this fine cuisine.
 They even have a sushi chef preparing rolls at an open bar area.

 To date, I’ve tried a variety of sushi rolls, starting with this Shrimp Firecracker roll.

-This dish is described as tempura shrimp, crab, avocado, spicy tuna, cucumber, and chili sauce.
+This dish is tempura shrimp, crab, avocado, spicy tuna, cucumber, and chili sauce.

-It was for sure a winner in my book and something I would potentially order again.
+It was a winner in my book and something I could order again.
 The sushi has a nice spicy flare to it but nothing overbearing.

 Next is the small Kona Sampler Sushi.
 There isn’t anything small about this dish, in my opinion.
 This is the best selection of sushi I’ve had here.
 It’s so good that we added to the list of where to find the best sushi at Disney World.